iamcem/PaperWorld/README.md

 # PaperWorld
-Social App for Paper Reading
+PaperWorld: Turning Paper Reading into Enjoyable Play by Gamification and Socialization